mattermost/docs/source/deployment/sso-ldap.md

 ##### Guest Filter
 (Optional) When enabled, the Guest Filter in Mattermost identifies external users whose AD/LDAP role is guest and who are invited to join your Mattermost server.
 These users will have the Guest role applied immediately upon first sign-in instead of the default member user role.
 This eliminates having to manually assign the role in the System Console.

 If this filter is removed/changed, active guests will not be promoted to a member and will retain their Guest role.
-Guests can be promoted in System Console > User Management.
+Guests can be promoted in **System Console > User Management**.

-1. Enable Guest Access via **System Console > Guest Access (Beta)**.
+1. Navigate to **System Console > Authentication > Guest Access (Beta)** and set Guest Access to ``true``.
 2. Navigate to **System Console > Authentication > AD/LDAP**.
 3. Complete the **Guest Filter** field.
 4. Choose **Save**.